-- A. Any plan submitted for a permit to construct an on-site subsurface sewage disposal system or a Treatment Works to replace in its entirety an existing failed system, or for a lot not previously built upon, shall as a minimum, include the following: - (1) Six copies of a plot plan at a scale of one inch equals 20 feet, or one inch equals 40 feet or one inch equals 50 feet, prepared and stamped by a Massachusetts Registered Professional Engineer, or a Massachusetts Registered Sanitarian, along with the appropriate application forms and the necessary fee.
-Any plans requesting a variance to setback distances must also be stamped by a Massachusetts Registered Land Surveyor. - (2) Name of present owner, applicant, surveyor and engineer; - (3) The lot to be served, including all dimensions, lot number and area of the lot. - (4) The dimensions and location of the buildings on the lot, including garages and driveways; - (5) Location and dimensions of the sewage disposal system including the reserve area; - (6) Existing and proposed contours of the lot, street, and adjacent property; - (7) Finished street centerline grades opposite the front corners and middle of the lot; - (8) Proposed elevations of the top of the concrete foundation and basement floor; - (9) Location of underground utilities in the street, those which will service the lot, streams, surface and subsurface drains and wetlands within 125 feet of the sewage disposal system, known sources of water supply (including potable wells and irrigation wells) within 200 feet of the sewage disposal system and any proposed well to serve the lot. - (10) A written determination of groundwater classification within 200 feet of the On site subsurface sewage disposal system, treatment works or soil absorption system (i.e., Zone I, Zone II, groundwater protection area, surface water protection area) and floodplain class; DEP Form 11: Site Suitability, should be completed for each plan. - (11) A permanent benchmark shall be furnished within 50 feet of the sewage disposal system; - (12) Design calculations for both sewage flow and system capacity in accordance with the requirements of Title 5. - (13) Location and elevation and log of deep soil observation holes and the location and results of percolation tests.
-These tests shall have been taken in the area of the disposal system and reserve area.; DEP Form 11: Site Suitability must be completed and submitted - (14) A profile showing the on-site subsurface sewage disposal system to be installed or the treatment works including any associated soil absorption system;
+- A. Any plan submitted for a permit to construct an onsite subsurface sewage disposal system or a Treatment Works to replace in its entirety an existing failed system, or for a lot not previously built upon, shall as a minimum, include the following: - (1) Six copies of a plot plan at a scale of one inch equals 20 feet or one inch equals 40 feet, prepared and stamped by a Massachusetts Registered Professional Engineer, or a Massachusetts Registered Sanitarian, along with the appropriate application forms and the necessary fee.
+Any plans requesting a variance to setback distances must also be stamped by a Massachusetts Registered Land Surveyor; - (2) Name of present owner, applicant, surveyor and engineer; - (3) The lot to be served, including all dimensions, lot number and area of the lot; - (4) The dimensions and location of the buildings on the lot, including garages and driveways; - (5) Location and dimensions of the sewage disposal system including the reserve area; - (6) Existing and proposed contours of the lot, street, and adjacent property;

-- (15) A soils absorption system reserve area; - (16) A complete listing of all variances sought from 310 CMR 15.000 and/or Article 7 of the Rules and Regulations of the Sharon Board of Health; - (17) A certification that the plan meets the requirements of 310 CMR 15.000 and Article 7 of the Rules and Regulations of the Sharon Board of Health. - B. Within 30 days following completion of construction activities, two As-Built Plans conforming to § 300-7.4 shall be provided to the Board of Health.
-Plans shall also be provided in an electronic format acceptable to the Board of Health or its Agent. - C. As-built plans must include a list of all variances granted by the Board of Health and a list of conditions, if any, imposed by the Board, before a certificate of compliance is issued.
+- (7) Finished street centerline grades opposite the front corners and middle of the lot; - (8) Proposed elevations of the top of the concrete foundation and basement floor; - (9) Location of underground utilities in the street, those which will service the lot, streams, surface and subsurface drains and wetlands within 125 feet of the sewage disposal system, known sources of water supply (including potable wells and irrigation wells) within 200 feet of the sewage disposal system and any proposed well to serve the lot; - (10) DEP Form 11: Soil Suitability, must be completed and submitted for each plan; - (11) A permanent benchmark shall be furnished within 50 feet of the sewage disposal system; - (12) Design calculations for both sewage flow and system capacity in accordance with the requirements of Title 5; (13) Location and elevation and log of deep soil observation holes and the location and results of percolation tests.
+These tests shall have been taken in the area of the disposal system and reserve area.
+DEP Form 11: Soil Suitability must be completed and submitted; (14) A profile showing the on-site subsurface sewage disposal system to be installed or the treatment works including any associated soil absorption system; - (15) A soils absorption system reserve area; - (16) A complete listing of all variances sought from 310 CMR 15.000 and/or Article 7 of the Rules and Regulations of the Sharon Board of Health; - (17) A certification that the plan meets the requirements of 310 CMR 15.000 and Article 7 of the Rules and Regulations of the Sharon Board of Health. - B. Within 30 days following completion of construction activities, two As-Built Plans conforming to \$300-7.4 shall be provided to the Board of Health.
+Plans shall also be provided in an electronic format acceptable to the Board of Health or its Agent. - C. As-built plans must include a list of all variances granted by the Board of Health and a list of conditions, if any, imposed by the Board, before a Certificate of Compliance is issued.